n1h1lius/Valheim_Roleplaying_ServerStatus_Checker/README.md

 # ⚔️ Valheim RP Server Checker

 A **Flask + HTML** app to monitor the status of a Valheim Roleplaying server.
-It shows real-time server status, players, IP, ports, and technical info — with a clean UI, expandable sections, and raw JSON data.
+It shows real-time server status, players, IP, ports, and technical info,  with a clean UI, expandable sections, and raw JSON data.
-The app automatically adapts to the user's language (**English / Spanish**).

 ---